arkency/posts/posts/2014-06-16-async-standups.md

   </figure>
 </p>

 When you work remotely, you want to have some kind of a standup meeting regularly.
-In our team, after experimenting with many different approaches, we settled with text-based, asynchronous standups every day.
+In our team, after experimenting with many different approaches, we settled with **text-based, asynchronous standups every day**.
 Additionally, every project has a weekly 'sync' meeting.

 <!-- more -->

-Whatever tool we currently use for remote communication (irc in the past, now Slack), we create a channel that is dedicated to #standup.
-We don't have a specific time to post there, usually we do it, when we begin our work session - so, in the spirit of async - different people at different times.
+Whatever tool we currently use for remote communication (irc in the past, now Slack), we create a channel that is dedicated to #standup. **We don't have a specific time to post there, usually we do it, when we begin our work session** - so, in the spirit of async - different people at different times.

-I consider #standup to be a very good opportunity to communicate cross-project, to educate, to learn, to help.
+I consider #standup to be a very good opportunity **to communicate cross-project, to educate, to learn, to help**.
 Short standup messages are not bad, but they miss this opportunity.

-When writing the standup message, think more about the others, than about yourself - what can they get from it by reading your status?
+When writing the standup message, **think more about the others, than about yourself** - what can they get from it by reading your status?

 ### Example